Sustainable activities in the agriculture segment

 The agricultural sector is undergoing a digital transformation.
 Data on soil conditions, water requirements and plant growth obtained from agricultural machinery or satellites has long since helped to calculate the optimum amount of fertiliser needed and to increase yields per hectare.
 BayWa subsidiary FarmFacts has now developed an interoperable system for this purpose: NEXT Farming helps farmers collect the right data, use it intelligently and thus optimize processes on the farm as well as in the field.
 The system has a modular design and can be adjusted according to farm size and cultivation method.
 In 2020, BayWa also launched sales of its Dino agricultural weeding robot, which is controlled via satellite navigation, being particularly gentle on the soil and low in pesticides by combating weeds mechanically.

 Increasing heat waves and drought pose major challenges for farmers, as they lead to global yield losses and require more artificial irrigation.
 With the help of "VariableRain", an application from BayWa, farmers can keep an eye on the individual water requirements of their crops and control the efficient use of water in a targeted manner.
-This is made possible by the use of satellite data to create irrigation maps.
+This is made possible using satellite data to create irrigation maps.
 The smart service saves water, energy and time and gives the plant exactly the amount of water it needs.

 CRS - Certified Responsible Soya